digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Daml 2.9 introduces a new version of Daml Script, which can be used by depending on ``daml-script-beta`` in your ``daml.yaml``, as you will have seen in `Writing your first upgrade <#writing-your-first-upgrade>`__.
-Only this version of Daml Script supports upgrades over the ledger-api.
+Only this version of Daml Script supports upgrades over the Ledger API.

 All commands and queries in this version of daml script will now use upgrades/downgrades automatically, to ensure that the correct versions